canjs/canjs/map/doc/prototype.compute-attr.md

 ## Alternatives

-[can.Mustache] and [can.EJS] will automatically convert any function read in the template to a can.compute.
+[can.mustache] and [can.ejs] will automatically convert any function read in the template to a can.compute.
 So, simply having a fullName function like: